annasowy/OlistDashboardDemo/README.md

 # Olist Dashboard Demo

-Portfolio project to demostrate SQL and Tableau skills.
+Portfolio project to demonstrate SQL and Tableau skills.
 <br>
 The dataset used in this project is provided by [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
 <br>